-Among the 82 institutions that are currently offering noncredit, the scope of noncredit offerings across the state should increase within the next two years.
-Eighty-one percent (38 of 47 institutions) of institutions that offer noncredit but are not yet offering noncredit CTE, plan to offer it for the first time within two years; 67% (8 of 12 institutions) not yet offering noncredit ESL plan to do so within the next two years; and 51% (21 of 41 institutions) not yet offering noncredit DSPS plan to offer it within the next two years.
+Among the 91 institutions that are currently offering noncredit, the scope of noncredit offerings across the state should also continue to increase within the next two years.
+Seventy-seven percent (34 of 44 institutions) of institutions that offer noncredit but are not yet offering noncredit CTE, plan to offer it for the first time within two years; 67% (10 of 15 institutions) not yet offering noncredit ESL plan to do so within the next two years; and 47% (17 of 36 institutions) not yet offering noncredit DSPS plan to offer it within the next two years.